By Allon Cohen, PhD, VP Products, and Adi Sprachman, Director Product Management, Elastifile

 Figure 2: ECFS linear file system scaling in GCP

-Elastifile Cloud File System (ECFS) is built from 1 Elastifile Management Server (EMS) and at least 3 dedicated storage nodes.
+Elastifile Cloud File System (ECFS) is built from one Elastifile Management Server (EMS) and at least three dedicated storage nodes.
 You can scale up by adding additional storage nodes, increasing system capacity and performance.

-In GCP, ECFS deployment supports two types of storage nodes:
+In GCP, ECFS deployment supports the following types of storage nodes:

-- Persistent storage node: 5 x 2-TB SSD persistent disks per node
+- Small SSD persistent storage node: 4 x 0.175-TB SSD persistent disks per node

-- Scratch storage node: 4 x 0.75-TB local SSD per node
+- Medium SSD persistent storage node: 4 x 1-TB SSD persistent disks per node

 Deploying ECFS in GCP